Murder of Gary Lauwers: Aftermath and death

 In the aftermath, Kasso bragged about the murder to friends.
 Kasso claimed Satan manifested in the form of a black crow after killing Lauwers, and that the crow had cawed, something he interpreted as Satan's approval of the murder.
 Kasso even brought several disbelieving teens to view Lauwers' body before he and Troiano returned to the woods to bury the decomposing remains in a shallow grave.
 However, it wasn't until two weeks went by, on July 1, that the murder was reported to the police via an anonymous tip.
 On July 4, 1984, police used dogs to search Aztakea Woods and recovered the decomposing and mutilated body of Gary Lauwers.
 Kasso and Troiano were arrested the next day.
-On July 7, Kasso died of suicide by hanging himself in his jail cell.
+On July 7, Kasso died by suicide, hanging himself in his jail cell.

 Jimmy Troiano signed two confessions that he later recanted.
 Quiñones gave witness account that Troiano helped Kasso during the murder, but later denied this during his testimony at Troiano's trial.
 Due to Quiñones' drugged state at the time of the killing, his testimony was brought into question and Troiano was acquitted of second-degree murder in a trial by jury in April 1985.